numinit/nixpkcs/README.md

         # Certificate (and key) validity in days.
         validityDays = 365 * 3;

-        # Number of days prior to expiration that this key should be renewed and replaced.
+        # Number of days prior to expiration this key should be renewed and replaced.
+        # Set to 0 to disable auto-renewal.
         # renewalPeriod = 14;

         # File containing the user PIN.
+Usually 8 digits but can be more.
-        pinFile = "/etc/yubikey-user.pin";
+        pinFile = "/etc/user.pin";

         # If provided, will write the certificate here.
         writeTo = "/home/alice/ca.crt";